Victor Rebengiuc: Early life

 A native of Bucharest, Rebengiuc hails from a modest family.
-After his parents separated when he was three years old, he and his younger brother were raised by their maternal grandparents.
+After his father was killed in action in the Second World War at Stalingrad in 1942 when he was nine years old, he and his younger brother were raised by their maternal grandparents.
 He grew up on the city's outskirts, in the low-income quarters, and, as he remembers, his family frequently changed residence in order to afford the rent.
 They lived in Dristor, then in Chiajna, Rahova, Dealul Spirii, and ultimately northern Bucharest.
 His father Gheorghe, whom the two sons seldom met, was drafted during World War II, and died fighting in the Army during the Battle of Stalingrad; Victor and his brother were subsequently granted a pension.
 His mother worked as a clerk, and, just before her retirement, was an employee of the Transport Ministry.
 Rebengiuc credits his father's genes with his own acting ability.
 He noted in an interview: "I was pained by my father's absence and, in a way, I always felt like there was something missing, although the bond between us was not strong."

 Victor Rebengiuc completed his secondary studies at the Military High School, a school which he is grateful to for having instilled in him a sense of discipline.
 After a period of collaboration with an amateur troupe located in the Vitan area, Rebengiuc attended the Theater Institute, where he had for his professor actress Aura Buzescu, whom he credits, alongside Clody Bertola, with having inspired his technique.
 Among the artists who have shaped his work, Rebengiuc also includes the major Soviet actors Mikhail Zharov and Ruben Simonov, whose performances in films he followed closely, and his older Romanian colleague Radu Beligan.
 He says: "Back when I started I was acting with the amateurs, I was imitating Beligan. [...]
 Only when I was undergoing examination at the Institute, I was told, 'hey, you're imitating Beligan!'
 And then I realized it and try to get rid of this thing."